-Whether you eat yours with a spoon or with the light off (lol, anyone else remember that advert from the 90s?), Creme Eggs can be added to all kinds of sweet treats.
-And what better way to kickstart my Creme Egg dessert selection than with some delicious fudge?
+I'm of the opinion that Creme Eggs are not just for Easter and should be enjoyed all year round!
+Whether you eat yours with a spoon or with the light off (lol, anyone else remember that advert?), they can be added to all kinds of sweet treats.
+And what better way to kickstart my Creme Egg dessert selection than with some delicious Creme Egg fudge?

 Ingredients